 A couple of weeks ago I was taken to New York for the 10th annual Webby Awards.
 Miniclip, the company I work for, had won the peoples voice award for gaming and the boss was kind enough to invite me (and a couple of others) along to the ceremony (thanks a lot Rob).

-We flew over on the Saturday, spent the Sunday lazing around in New York (lots of time in Central Park), did a bit of businessy stuff Monday morning, then had the show Monday evening.
+We flew over on the Saturday, spent the Sunday lazing around in New York (lots of time in Central Park), did a bit of businessy stuff Monday morning, then went to the show Monday evening.

 Come and play with us!

-Short and to the point, yet conveying fun - perfect.
+Short and to the point, yet conveying the fun Miniclip is known for – perfect.

 For those who don’t know the Webby’s have a slightly unusual rule about speeches in that they can only be 5 words long.
 This introduces some very creative, and a few rather daft, speeches and avoids the gushing ridiculousness the Oscars and other shows are known for.

 My favourites (apart from ours obviously) include…

 - Best Navigation/Structure – Flickr – “Sorry about the tag clouds”

 - Radio – AccuRadio – “Assuming hyphenateds are allowed..
 Woo-hoo!”

 - School/University – School of Visual Arts Web site – “Ten grand?
 Two shitty tables!”